 \section{Introduction}

-Over the last decade, online education systems rivaled the conventional classroom-based education for the ease of accessibility worldwide using the Internet, high quality of learning materials, and their affordable cost.
+Over the last decade, online education systems rivaled conventional classroom-based education for the ease of accessibility worldwide using the Internet, high quality of learning materials, and affordable cost.
 The recent global pandemic further amplified the impact of online education as an effective alternative that could overcome physical distancing restrictions imposed on students and teaching staff in schools and university campuses.
-Nevertheless, one of the major challenges that need to be addressed in online education systems is the ability to effectively trace the learning progress of a student in a similar manner to what a human teacher would do in the classroom.
-Human teachers rely on their intuition and experience to estimate the knowledge state of a student and tailor the learning process accordingly.
+Nevertheless, one of the significant challenges that need to be addressed in online education systems is the ability to effectively trace a student's learning progress, similar to what a human teacher would do in the classroom.
+Human teachers rely on their intuition and experience to estimate a student's knowledge state and tailor the learning process accordingly.

-Acquiring such ability would enable online education systems to archive many vital education objectives including customized curriculum generation, learning materials recommendation, exercise recommendation, automatic evaluation, or learning feedback generation.
-Achieving such objectives would facilitate automating the teaching process itself and pave the way for transforming the current online education systems into \emph{Intelligent Tutoring Systems} (ITS).
-An ITS not only automates the teaching procedure using computer systems (e.g., web applications), but also handles supporting tasks such as customizing the learning experience, providing guidance and feedback to the students~\cite{ITS_review21}.
+Acquiring such ability would enable online education systems to archive many vital education objectives, including customized curriculum generation, learning materials recommendation, exercise recommendation, automatic evaluation, or learning feedback generation.
+Achieving such objectives would facilitate automating the teaching process and pave the way for transforming the current online education systems into \emph{Intelligent Tutoring Systems} (ITS).
+An ITS not only automates the teaching procedure using computer systems (e.g., web applications) but also handles supporting tasks such as customizing the learning experience and providing guidance and feedback to the students \cite{ITS_review21}.